Ancho vs Guajillo: Body or Bright Red Sauce

 Heat Tier Medium Medium

-vs Jalapeño 1× hotter
+vs Jalapeño n/a 1x hotter

-Flavor sweet and raisin-like tangy and sweet
+Flavor sweet, raisin-like, earthy, lightly cocoa-like tangy and sweet

 Species C. annuum C. annuum